-General and administrative costs increased by \$5.2 million, or 127%, and \$6.0 million, or 81%, in the three and six months ended June 30, 2022, respectively, compared to the same periods in 2021.
+General and administrative costs increased by \$5.6 million, or 138%, and \$11.6 million, or 102%, in the three and nine months ended September 30, 2022, respectively, compared to the same periods in 2021.
 This increase represents investments in our human resources, finance and legal functions, including increased personnel-related expenses as we prepared and began to function as a public entity.
-The increase includes higher salaries and compensation packages for executive hires as well as an additional \$4.3 million and \$4.7 million of stock-based compensation expense in the three and six months ended June 30, 2022, respectively, compared to the same periods in 2021.
+General and administrative headcount increased by 83% and was accompanied by higher salaries and compensation packages for executive hires as well as an additional \$3.1 million and \$7.7 million of stock -based compensation expense in the three and nine months ended September 30, 2022, respectively, compared to the same periods in 2021.
 Our expansion efforts, focused both on geographical reach and service compatibility, led to an increase of operational costs and resources incurred.
-Expenses related to the Business Combination also contributed to an increase in costs related to third-party specialists.
+Expenses related to the Business Combination also contributed to an increase in costs related to third-party specialists during the nine months ended September 30, 2022.
 In addition, an increase in other public readiness costs includes directors' and officers' insurance, capital markets advisory, accounting and legal support for SEC filings following the Business Combination.
 We also continued our efforts in reviewing and realigning our cost structure based on teams' evolving responsibilities.
 As a result, we shifted resources from research and development to general and administrative activities to better align with the investments being made to fuel the growth as we scale as a new public company.